chamathns/asgardio-tomcat-oidc-agent/docs/integrating_with_existing_webapp.md

    These properties are required for the OIDC SDK to communicate with the WSO2 Identity Server.

 3. Next, we need to find and set JKS properties required for IS server communication.
-For that, create a file named jks .properties in the resources directory.
+For that, create a file named jks .properties in the `<APP_HOME>/WEB-INF/classes` directory.
 The content of the jks.properties file should be similar to:

    ```
    keystorename=wso2carbon.jks